NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

   public IDictionary<string, string> Properties { get; } = new Dictionary<string, string>();
 ```

-There is no need for a change here.
+There is no need to change any code references LockFileItem.

+But when generating the targets section of assets file, NuGet needs to go through the runtime and compile time folder for the files with specific extensions and add those as the `related` property.
-The value provided in the Aliases attribute will be passed through as far as NuGet is concerned.
-NuGet will not validate that the value provided is a valid alias, that will be done at build time.
+NuGet will not use the `related` property after it's generated, it will be consumed at build time.

-The implementation of this feature spans multiple components.
-Specifically the work items as follows:
+In order to consume the `related` property, the .NET SDK will need to make change in the following part:

 * [dotnet/sdk/10947](https://github.com/dotnet/sdk/issues/10947) The build tasks for .NET Core SDK  [code](https://github.com/dotnet/sdk/blob/master/src/Tasks/Microsoft.NET.Build.Tasks/ResolvePackageAssets.cs)
-* [dotnet/NuGet.BuildTasks/7](https://github.com/dotnet/NuGet.BuildTasks/issues/70) The build tasks for non-SDK based PackageReference [code](https://github.com/dotnet/NuGet.BuildTasks/blob/master/src/Microsoft.NuGet.Build.Tasks/ResolveNuGetPackageAssets.cs).
-* [dotnet/project-system/6011](https://github.com/dotnet/project-system/issues/6011) Nomination updates on project-system side [code](https://github.com/dotnet/project-system/blob/master/src/Microsoft.VisualStudio.ProjectSystem.Managed/ProjectSystem/Rules/Dependencies/PackageReference.xaml).

 ## Future Work